parsecsv/csv-spec/README.md

       ["xxx", "y, yy", "zzz"] ]
     ```

-8. If double-quotes are used to enclose fields, then a double-quote appearing
+8. A double-quote appearing inside a field must be escaped by preceding it
-    inside a field must be escaped by preceding it with another double quote.
+    with another double quote, and the field itself must be enclosed in double
+    quotes.
 For example:

     CSV: